Jakobo/jakobo.github.com/_posts/draft-git_features.md

 git config --global alias.rpull 'pull --rebase'
 {% endhighlight %}

+Other uses of the alias command I've seen is to shorten the `git bisect` commands, use special arguments for `git log`, or generate work specific diff files using the options for `git diff`.

 ## git-reflog: proof you can undo just about anything
 `git reset --hard` is probably one of the scariest operations you can do.
-Just like that, it could appear your entire repository was rocked back in time.
+Just like that, it could appear your entire repository was catapulted back in time.
+This can be pretty great... as long as you didn't need any of those changes.
+It only took me accidentally resetting my changes once before I did `git reset` in a new branch.
+This was before I learned about the "reflog".

+It's really hard to lose something in git.
+As you commit, rewind, replay, and revert, git keeps a record of every single thing you've done

 ## Keep Learning
 http://gitready.com/